File Or Name

 - It couples your data processing code and the opening of the file.
 This makes it harder to test.
-You only want to test your code that processes the data but with functions like this you need to coordinate the opening of the file during you test, either creating fake data on disk or patching the open call.
+The thing you are actually testing is the code that processes the but with code like this you need to cooridnate the opening of the file during the test too.
+You need to either create fake data on dist of patch the open call.

-For maximum flexibility and easy testability you probably actually want a function that looks like this
+For maximum flexibility and easy testability you probably want a function that looks like this

 def read_my_cool_file(f): # Process file object f ...

 This is nice because when testing you can use things like the io.StringIO objects to dynamically create test data.
 You can also open files with different encodings and pass them in to get processed just like normal.
 This is akin to dependency injection scheme where the creation of the thing to be processed in done outside of the process it self to allow for swapping the exact format of the object.
 There is a usability draw back though.
 This way of processing files is onerous on the user.
 It turns single function calls into multi-line calls.
 This